SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 Show user-defined content.
 The content can be formatted using HTML.

-Parameter to configure:
+The parameter to configure:

-* Target device or group: Select for which object optional HTML expressions should be evaluated.
-See below for details.
+* Target device or group: Select the object for which optional HTML expressions are evaluated.

 * HTML content: